 A Compulsory Conference (CC) is a conference between all the parties to an Application for Review.

-At a compulsory conference, the parties confidentially discuss ways to resolve their dispute with the help of a VCAT member.
+At a conference, the parties confidentially discuss ways to resolve their dispute with the help of a VCAT member.
 All parties must attend the conference.

 The member does not make a decision in the case.
 Their role is to help you and the other party agree on a resolution instead of the member deciding the case for you at a hearing.

-Compulsory conferences are usually a half-day or full day.
+Conferences are usually a half-day or full day.
 The notice or order we send you shows how long it’s expected to take.

 More information regarding the CC process can be found via VCAT online.